kubero-dev/docs/blog/2024-12-31-welcome/index.md

 ## Hello and welcome!

 We’re thrilled to introduce you to the official Kubero blog—a space where ideas, insights, and updates about our journey with Kubero will come to life.
-Whether you’re a seasoned contributor, a curious enthusiast, or someone discovering Kubero for the first time, this blog is here to keep you informed and inspired.
+Whether you’re a seasoned Kubernaut, a curious enthusiast, or someone discovering Kubero for the first time, this blog is here to keep you informed and inspired.

 <!-- truncate -->

 ### What is Kubero?
-Kubero is our passion project, a platform designed to simplify and enhance the deployment of applications using Kubernetes.
+Kubero is a passion project, a platform designed to simplify and enhance the deployment of applications using Kubernetes.
 With a vision to streamline complex workflows and empower developers to focus on what they do best—building amazing applications—Kubero has been evolving thanks to an incredible community of users and contributors.

 ### Why a Blog?
 As Kubero grows, we believe it's essential to share not just what we’re building but also why we’re building it.
 This blog is a place for: